Learning Representation of Therapist Empathy in Counseling Conversation Using Siamese Hierarchical Attention Network: Introduction

 The sequence of speaker turns in a long conversation can be further divided into sub-sequences that contain multiple turns.
 These sub-sequences are referred to as sections in this paper.
 Each conversation section is expected to cover certain local speech characteristics in dyadic interactions \cite{jakkam2016, de2014investigating, levitan11_interspeech}.
 In this way, a counseling conversation can be represented by a hierarchical structure, i.e., consecutive turns form a section, and multiple sections constitute the conversation.
 Following the recent study \cite{tao22b_interspeech}, a hierarchical recurrent neural network is adopted to model counseling conversation at the turn and section levels.
 Two levels of attention mechanisms \cite{luong2015effective, bahdanau2014neural} are applied to capture importance weights of individual turns and sections.
 The hierarchical attention network carries the function of an encoder module to encode a variable-length conversation into a latent representation that can be linked to the quality of counseling and the therapist empathy.

 In psychological studies, subjective assessment on empathy and/or counseling quality is usually done regarding the whole counseling conversation.
-Only an overall rating of empathy is available but no labels of localized empathic events for a counseling conversation.
-It is thus difficult to capture empathic or non-empathic behaviors from a conversation with a moderate rating.
-In this study, we select the conversations with polarized ratings of empathy and divide them into the low-empathy and high-empathy groups.
-These conversations contain more frequent and prominent empathic or non-empathic behaviors than those with indifferent values of empathy rating.
-We propose to use a Siamese network with contrastive loss \cite{norouzi2012hamming, hadsell2006dimensionality,chopra2005learning} to train an encoder to learn discriminative embeddings from conversations.
+That means only an overall rating of empathy is available but no labels of localized empathic events for a counseling conversation.
+We assume that conversations with polarized ratings of empathy contain more frequent and prominent empathic or non-empathic behaviors than those with indifferent values of empathy ratings.
+In this study, we select the conversations with empathy ratings on the two extremes and divide them into the low-empathy and high-empathy groups.
+We propose to use a Siamese network with contrastive loss \cite{norouzi2012hamming, hadsell2006dimensionality,chopra2005learning} to train an encoder to learn discriminative embeddings from the selected conversations.
 The input to the Siamese network comprises a pair of conversations.
 The contrastive loss is applied such that the distance between the two conversation embeddings would be minimized if they are from the same empathy group, e.g., both are high-empathy conversations, and maximized if they are from different groups.

 Experimental results show that selecting counseling conversations with extreme empathy ratings is effective for training the conversation encoder with contrastive loss.
 The embeddings generated from the conversation encoder contain useful information about the therapist empathy.
 The distances between conversations in the embedding space are positively correlated with the differences in their empathy scores.
 Furthermore, the conversation embedding can be used to predict the therapist empathy in counseling.